-Sun Dried Tomato Chicken is a quick, one pan chicken skillet recipe with bold rich flavors like sun dried tomatoes, fresh basil, garlic and artichokes in a parmesan cream sauce.
+Sun Dried Tomato Artichoke Chicken is a quick, one pan chicken skillet recipe with bold rich flavors like sun dried tomatoes, fresh basil, garlic and artichokes in a parmesan cream sauce.
+This easy gluten-free weeknight dinner comes together in less than 30 minutes!

-Chicken with sun dried tomato cream sauce is another recipe to help you with those new year, healthy eating goals!
+Chicken with sun dried tomato cream sauce is another recipe to help you with those new year eating goals!

-This low carb chicken dish fits with recently published Baked Parmesan Crusted Tilapia and Roasted Cabbage Steaks to help you prepare quick healthy dinner choices.
+This creamy chicken recipe fits with other readers’ favorites like, Pesto Mozzarella Chicken, Unstuffed Egg Rolls and Baked Parmesan Crusted Tilapia to help you prepare quick dinner choices.

 Just because this gluten free recipe is good for you, though, doesn’t mean it tastes like it!
 Enjoy dinner tonight with all the rich, creamy taste and none of the guilt!